Katherine's core focus is on nurturing and growing students into future leaders who can achieve their full potential.

 A lifelong learner, Caro passionately believes in following the evidence about how the brain learns to read and continues to grow her knowledge and skills in the field of the Science of Reading.
 Caro loves seeing learners experience success with literacy and the impact this has on their self-esteem.
 Caro has three children: two of whom currently attend Puketapu School.
 Caro has recently been on a journey of discovery with te Reo Māori and in her spare time, she loves to entertain audiences with her singing!

 Whaea Shirlene has specialist interests in Mathematics, Science and Literacy and she is a super-creative person - she loves using fibres for creativity such as knitting and spinning and felting.

 Michele is a key part of our Learning Assistant team, working with many students over the years - so many years that she left and came back again!
 Michele loves the people - adults and staff and loves being part of a great team.
 Away from school Michele loves knitting, reading and spending time with her children and grandchildren.

-Sandra is a key part of our Learning Assistant team, working with many students over the years.
+A Bell Block local, Sandra is a key part of our Learning Assistant team, working with many students from new entrants all the way through to Year 8s over the years.

 Truly one of the essential members of staff, Mr Quince looks after our fabulous grounds, keeping everything safe and tidy and working well.
 As well as being our Mr Fix-It around the school, he is also our IT guru, making sure our technology works correctly, iPads, computers and internet and the many BYOD devices onsite.